 The study found that psychotherapies had a pooled effect of 0.68, which can be considered quite large.
 Glass’ work had an immense impact because it provided quantitative evidence that Eysenck’s verdict was wrong.
 Eysenck himself, however, was not convinced, calling the meta-analysis “an abandonment of scholarship” and “an exercise in mega-silliness” (Eysenck 1978).

-Today we know that Smith and Glass’ study may have overestimated the effects of psychotherapy because it did not control for biases in the included studies (P Cuijpers et al. 2019).
+Today we know that Smith and Glass’ study may have overestimated the effects of psychotherapy because it did not control for biases in the included studies (P. Cuijpers, Karyotaki, et al. 2019).
 However, the primary finding that some psychotherapies are effective has been corroborated by countless other meta-analyses in the following decades.
 Eysenck’s grim response could not change that meta-analysis soon became a commonly used method in various fields of study.

 The methodology behind meta-analysis has been continuously refined since that time.
 About the same time Glass developed his meta-analysis method, Hunter and Schmidt started crafting their own type of meta-analysis techniques putting emphasis on the correction of measurement artifacts (Schmidt and Hunter 1977; Hunter and Schmidt 2004).